tolvanea/fractal_christmas_tree/README.md

 * Sqaure root is applied for color values to make them a bit prettier.
 The are also scaled on range 0-255.
 * The bottom and top part of image is erased.
     * The bottom part is erased to fake base of a trunk.
 The base of a trunk is not actually drawn.
 Instead, the lowest branches are erased to make it appear that three has trunk connecting to a ground.
     * The top part is erased because this code contains invalid indexing.
-Some tree parts goes beyond bottom of the image, and negative indicies in python wrap around to the top.
+Some tree parts goes beyond bottom of the image appearing in the top because negative indicies wrap around in python.
 * Star is drawn on top of tree.

 ## Running the code